Career Timeline of Rachel Maddow: Major Achievements and Milestones

 Drift: The Unmooring of American Military Power

-December 2013: Opinion Columnist for The Washington Post
+December 2013: Opinion Column for The Washington Post

-In December 2013, The Washington Post announced that Rachel Maddow would write a monthly opinion column for the paper, contributing one article per month over a period of six months.
+In December 2013, The Washington Post announced that Rachel Maddow would write a monthly opinion column for the paper.

-In mid-May 2017, amidst controversies surrounding the Trump administration, MSNBC surpassed CNN and Fox News in ratings, and "The Rachel Maddow Show" was the No. 1 non-sports program on cable for the first time.
+In mid-May 2017, amidst controversies surrounding the Trump administration, MSNBC surpassed CNN and Fox News in the news ratings, with 'The Rachel Maddow Show' being the No. 1 non-sports program on cable for the week of May 15.

-In October 2018, Rachel Maddow launched the podcast "Bag Man", produced with MSNBC, focusing on the 1973 political scandal surrounding Vice President Spiro Agnew.
+In October 2018, Rachel Maddow launched the podcast 'Bag Man,' produced with MSNBC.

 Bag Man: The Wild Crimes, Audacious Cover-Up, and Spectacular Downfall of a Brazen Crook in the White House